Rio, Iguassu Falls & Buenos Aires10 days

 - Bring a small first-aid kit, including antacids, anti-diarrhea medication and any prescription medications.

-The Brazilian real and the Argentinian peso are the currencies you will be using on your tour.
-Better rates of exchange are usually available at your destination, although it is worth ordering some currency from your local bank to use when you first arrive.
-The most efficient and cost effective method is using ATMs, which are widely available in both Rio de Janeiro and Buenos Aires (mostly on the Visa and Plus international networks).
-We also recommend that you take credit cards.
-We suggest informing your bank and credit card company of your travel plans, so they don’t confuse your international purchases for fraudulent charges.
+Brazilian real and the Argentine peso are the currencies you will use on your tour.
+Better rates of exchange are usually available in your destination countries, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise that you take a combination of bank/ATM cards and credit cards, as needed.
+We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.

 77.8% of reviewers recommend this tourRead Reviews